vKxni/clashofclans.ex/README.md

 ---

 ## Getting started
 *BSF: This is a WIP and currently in v1 (development) mode.
-This means that the API is not stable and may change at any time.*
+This means that the API is not stable and may change at any time.
+Please report bugs through issue requests, thanks.*
 > #### Installing

 ```elixir